-The Pennsylvania General Assembly recently passed what is known as the PA Construction Industry Employee Verification Act, which will go into effect October of 2020.
+In Pennsylvania Construction Industry Employee Verification Act is now effective, as of October 7, 2020.
 Anyone involved in construction in Pennsylvania needs to be aware of these requirements when hiring employees.
-Let’s take a look at the specifics under the act.
+Let’s take a look at the specifics under the Act.

 Pennsylvania Construction Industry Employee Verification Act: What the law requires

 These new regulations effectively prohibit the employment of unauthorized employees, specifically in the construction industry.
 This Act imposes additional hiring verification processes along with certain document retention requirements.
 When this legislation was initially proposed, the legislature stated that: